Definition:

 Runners Insight

 The number of Samples to test will also depend on other factors like risk of the account balance tested and whether Internal Controls in the entity are designed and operating effectively.
 Said differently if the risk is lower and controls at the entity process are operating effectively then the number of samples considered for testing will be lower.
-The actual number depends on auditor professional judgement or can be driven by applicable statue.
+The actual number depends on the auditor’s professional judgment or can be driven by applicable statutes.

 Example: